Your Mac Won’t Connect To A Wi-Fi Network? Here's How To Fix It

 - Now, type 8.8.8.8 and 8.8.4.4 – – it's DNS for Google.

-- Click on the "Hardware" tab >> hit the check next to the "Configure" menu, and you will find a drop-down menu
+- Click on the "Hardware" tab >> hit the check next to the "Configure" menu, and you will find a drop-down menu.

 - Choose Manually

 - Select Custom on the drop-down menu next to "MTU."
-Then type 1453 on the tab under the "MTU" and click "OK."
+Then type 1453 on the tab under "MTU" and click "OK."

 Solution No.11: Delete Preferences .plist